microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMobileAppRelationship.md

 # New-MgDeviceAppMgtMobileAppRelationship

 ## SYNOPSIS
-List of relationships for this mobile app.
+Create new navigation property to relationships for deviceAppManagement

 ## SYNTAX